emilhe/dash-extensions/README.md

     page = app_to_page(app, id="app", label="An app")

 Once the pages have been constructed, they can be passed to a `PageCollection` object, which takes care of navigation.
-Hence a multipage app with a burger menu would be something like,
+Hence a multipage app with a simple menu would be something like,

     # Create pages.
     pc = PageCollection(pages=[